vowstar/k210-linux-nommu/linux-kernel/Documentation/networking/devlink/devlink-health.rst

    * - ``DEVLINK_CMD_HEALTH_REPORTER_SET``
      - Allows reporter-related configuration setting.
    * - ``DEVLINK_CMD_HEALTH_REPORTER_RECOVER``
-     - Triggers a reporter's recovery procedure.
+     - Triggers reporter's recovery procedure.
+   * - ``DEVLINK_CMD_HEALTH_REPORTER_TEST``
+     - Triggers a fake health event on the reporter.
+The effects of the test event in terms of recovery flow should follow closely that of a real event.
    * - ``DEVLINK_CMD_HEALTH_REPORTER_DIAGNOSE``
-     - Retrieves diagnostics data from a reporter on a device.
+     - Retrieves current device state related to the reporter.
    * - ``DEVLINK_CMD_HEALTH_REPORTER_DUMP_GET``
      - Retrieves the last stored dump.
 Devlink health saves a single dump.
-If an dump is not already stored by the devlink for this reporter, devlink generates a new dump. dump output is defined by the reporter.
+If an dump is not already stored by devlink for this reporter, devlink generates a new dump.
+       Dump output is defined by the reporter.
    * - ``DEVLINK_CMD_HEALTH_REPORTER_DUMP_CLEAR``
      - Clears the last saved dump file for the specified reporter.